 Risk-based principles for managing conflicts of interest

-The PS Act and the PGPA Act require employees to disclose details of any material personal interest in connection with their employment.
+Under the PS Act and the PGPA Act, employees must disclose any material personal interest in connection with their employment.

-For further information on material personal interest, refer to RMG-203 General duties for officials.
+For further information on material personal interest and duties of officials, refer to RMG-203 General duties for officials.

 The Commonwealth Procurement Rules set out that officials undertaking procurement must seek to prevent corrupt practices by recognising and dealing with real, potential and apparent conflicts of interest and not accepting inappropriate gifts or hospitality.